fullfacing/keycloak4s/README.md

 The configuration JSON file must be placed in a project's `resources` folder.
 This allows for the construction of the policy enforcement object simply by specifying the file name:
 `val policyConfig = PolicyBuilders.buildPathAuthorization("config_name.json")`.

-In an example use case the clients of a Keycloak realm each represent a specific API.
-Client-level roles are then created for each client as an available permissions for the API.
+In our intended use case the clients of a Keycloak realm each represent a specific API.
+Client-level roles are then created for each client as available permissions for the API.
 The roles can then be assigned to users to grant permissions as required.

-Example of access token payload with a user authorized with admin access to one API, and read/write access for a particular resource on another:
+Example of an access token payload for a user authorized with admin access to one API, and read/write access for a particular resource on another:
 ```json
 {
   "resource_access": {